upros/brski-cloud/anima-brski-cloud.md

 It is important the pledge avoid being drawn into a loop of redirects.
 This could happen if a VAR does not think they are authoritative for a particular device.
 A "helpful" programmer might instead decide to redirect back to the manufacturer in an attempt to restart at the top:  perhaps there is another process that updates the manufacturer's database and this process is underway.
-Instead, the VAR MUST return a 404 error if it can not process the device.
+Instead, the VAR MUST return a 404 error if it cannot process the device.
 This will force the device to stop, timeout, and then try all mechanisms again.

 There is another case where a connection problem may occur: when the pledge is behind a captive portal or an intelligent home gateway that provides access control on all connections.
 Captive portals that do not follow the requirements of {{?RFC8952}} section 1 may forcibly redirect HTTPS connections.
 While this is a deprecated practice as it breaks TLS in a way that most users can not deal with, it is still common in many networks.

-On the first connection, the incorrect connection will be discovered because the Pledge will be unable to validate the connection to it's cloud registrar via DNS-ID.
+On the first connection, the incorrect connection will be discovered because the Pledge will be unable to validate the connection to its cloud registrar via DNS-ID.
 That is, the certificate returned from the captive portal will not match.

 At this point a network operator who controls the captive portal, noticing the connection to what seems a legitimate destination (the cloud registrar), may then permit that connection.